LucasRoesler/lucasroesler.github.io/_includes/resume.md

 ---

-## Professional Experience
+### Professional Experience
-### Technical
 **Lead Developer**, JobDash, Salt Lake City, Utah - **2013 -- present**

 > - AngularJS and Django web development.
 > - Designed and built an analytics system in PostgreSQL and MongoDB.
 > - Manage and implement development processes for a team of developers.
+> - Manage server uptime and deployment on AWS and DigitalOcean with Fabric.
+> - Decrease page load times by a factor of 10.
 >
 > *Python - Django - AngularJS - PostgreSQL - MongoDB - AWS - LaTeX*

 **Software development**, SAIC, Tucson, Arizona - **2013**

-> - Research and implement new feature detection algorithms in Python and C++.
+> - Researched and implemented new feature detection algorithms in Python and C++.
-> - Create and manage Git hooks to enforce commenting style guidelines and general workflow procedure.
-> - Manage the transition of projects from CVS and SVN to Git.
+> - Managed the transition of projects from CVS and SVN to Git.
+> - Implemented hooks to enforce guidelines and workflow procedure.
-> - Implement new features for active websites in Django.
+> - Implemented new features for active websites in Django.
-> - Migrate PHP projects to Django.
 >
 > *Python - Django - C++ - Git*

 **Web development**, *Pedegogy in Large Lectures*, UConn, Storrs, Connecticut - **2011 -- 2012**

 > - Designed, created, and managed the webpage, videos, surveys, and raw data reports
->   for the Pedagogy in Large Lectures research project (see below in Academic Experience).
+>   for the Pedagogy in Large Lectures research project.
 > - Managed the transition to new developers.
 >
 > *PHP - MySQL - Javascript - LaTeX*